Cattle prod: Electric prods

-An electric cattle prod is typically cylindrical, and can carry an open electric current at the "shock end" when activated.
-The electric current at the shock end runs through two metal electrodes.
-Anything that touches the electrodes receives a high-voltage low-current shock, not strong enough to kill a human or a large animal such as a cow or sheep from short-term exposure, but strong enough to cause significant pain.
+An electric cattle prod is typically cylindrical, and can carry an open electric current through two metal electrodes at the "shock end" when activated.
+Anything that touches the electrodes receives a high-voltage, non-fatal low-current shock, strong enough to cause significant pain.

 The electric cattle prod is designed to inflict a painful shock to cattle, and thus "prod" them along; the pain stimulates movement.

 There are various designs of electric cattle prods.
 Their shape is designed to make them easy to use and handle.
 They range in length from six inches (usually of a more encased rectangular prism design like a stun gun), to up to six feet.
 Most are simple designs powered by 9-volt battery or similarly small batteries, to make them small and light enough to wield.
 One typical design is a box containing a large battery (or battery pack) at the handle end and wires embedded in a fibreglass rod, ending with two electrodes in a rubber tip.

-As the precursor of stun guns, cattle prods have a wide range of voltage with enough current to operate in the same manner as a stun gun does against humans.
+As the precursor of the stun gun, cattle prods have a wide range of voltage with enough current to operate in the same manner as a stun gun does against humans.

 The use of electric cattle prods has been debated by many people.
 Organizations such as PETA contend that the use of cattle prods is as much mentally harmful as it is physically.
 Most farmers contend that the short shock is minutely felt, and soon forgotten.

 Some higher-voltage prods can interfere with radio reception when activated.